-dct-toolkit has inbuilt logging support, which will export all of the logs to a default location under the user's home directory.
-The full path will be <user home directory>/.dct-toolkit/logs. dct-toolkit creates a separate log file for every date.
+dct-toolkit refresh_environment environmentId=<envId> --no-wait dct-toolkit has inbuilt logging support which will export all of the logs to a default location which is under the user's home directory.
+The full path will be <user home directory>/.dct-toolkit/logs.dct-toolkit creates a separate log file for every date.